 Within our elite environment, staff will look to identify, retain and develop players to provide an ongoing supply of graduates to the first-team squad.
 Those individuals who fall short of this standard nevertheless will possess the necessary skills, education and personality to enable them to achieve success either elsewhere in football or in an alternative vocation.

-We have built (are building) our Academy on solid foundations, practising Safer recruitment, ensuring we recruit the right people for the job.
-Staff are subject to DBS checks and Safeguarding Induction.
-We then maintain our standards with a regular and structured staff continuous professional development, with Safeguarding at the heart of this training.
-We have clear reporting pathways for all Safeguarding concerns to our Head of Safeguarding who is establishing solid links with Academy staff, players and parents.
+We have built (are building) our academy on solid foundations, practising safer recruitment and ensuring we recruit the right people for the job.
+Staff are subject to DBS checks and safeguarding induction.
+We then maintain our standards with a regular and structured staff continuous professional development, with safeguarding at the heart of this training.
+We have clear reporting pathways for all safeguarding concerns to our head of safeguarding who is establishing solid links with academy staff, players and parents.
 Thereby, ensuring a safe environment for all members of our football family, who can then develop their full potential safely.